baldurk/renderdoc/docs/how/how_shader_debug_info.rst

 Specifying debug shader blobs
 -----------------------------

-Separated debug shader blobs can be specified using a path and an API-specific mechanism.
+Separated debug shader blobs can be specified using a path and an API-specific mechanism, if the separation has been done manually.
 The path itself can either be an absolute path, which will be used directly every time, or it can be a relative path which allows the blob identifier to be specified relative to customisable search folders.
 If using a relative path, it can be as simple as a filename.

 The search folders for shader debug info are specified in the settings window, under the ``Core`` category.
 You can configure as many search directories as you wish, and they will be searched in the listed order.